kishima/mrubyc_arduino_uno/README.md

 # mmruby for IchigoJam / IchigoCake

 This project is to run mruby/c on IchigoJam (LPC1114FN28/FDH28 by NXP) or IchigoCake (LPC1114FHN33 by NXP), which has 4KB/8KB RAM.
-(4KB version is TBD)
 "micro mruby" or "mmruby" is a subset of mruby/c with a lot of limitation.
 This project is based on "micro mruby for Arduino Uno".
 "micro mruby for Arduino Uno" is a subset of mruby/c with a lot of limitations.